 LES CAPELLANS CENTRE COMMERCIAL, SAINT CYPRIEN

 Something for everyone!
-Impressive selection of pizzas to eat in or take away, but also meat and sh dishes, grandes salades, tapas, burgers … and home-made desserts.
+Impressive selection of pizzas to eat in or take away, but also meat and fish dishes, grandes salades, tapas, burgers … and home-made desserts.

 I chose the very reasonable 3-course menu at just 14,80€ (there is another at 19,00€): a tender and flavoursome pièce du boucher with steaming fries followed a delicious, home-made fish soup starter, rounded off by a delicate Crème Catalane.